Learn how to sleep after a hair transplant. The best positions, comfort tips, and guidelines for optimal recovery and graft survival.

 Sleep Smart & Heal Faster

-In conclusion, following the recommended sleep guidelines after a hair transplant, is vital for ensuring a smooth recovery and the success of the procedure.
+In conclusion, following the recommended sleep guidelines after a hair transplant is vital for ensuring a smooth recovery and the success of the procedure.
 By using a neck pillow, sleeping on your back at an elevated angle, and avoiding direct contact with the grafted areas, you can protect the delicate hair follicles and promote optimal healing.
 As the leading destination for hair transplants in Turkey, our experienced team is here to support you every step of the way.
 If you have any questions or would like to learn more about the procedure, feel free to reach out to us.
 We’re here to help you on your journey to achieving the hair you desire.

 FAQ: How to Sleep After a Hair Transplant